villares/villares.github.io/README-EN.md

 ----

 Educator, visual artist and new media consultant.
-Researches computational art procedures and creative coding as well as computer programming teaching on a visual context.
+Researches computational art procedures, generative design, creative coding and how to teach computer programming in a visual context.
 Architect (FAU-USP, 2000) with a master's degree from FEC-Unicamp (2019).
 Processing Foundation [member](https://processingfoundation.org/members), co-organizer of [Noite de Processing](https://garoa.net.br/wiki/Noite_de_Processing) and Processing Community Day in São Paulo.

 ----